herdigiorgi/ml-magneto/readme.md

 # ML - MAGNETO

-You can run this exercise locally by just typing:
+The current IP is [52.201.56.84](http://52.201.56.84/stats).
+But I will stop the instance during this weekend.
+But in any case, you can run this exercise locally by just typing:

 ```
 make